googlearchive/cloud-pubsub-samples-java/cmdline-pull/README.md

 - Enable the "Google Cloud Pub/Sub" API under "APIs & auth > APIs."

-- Go to "Credentials" and create a new Client ID by selecting "Installed application" and "Other".
-Then click the "Download JSON" button and save it as "src/main/resources/client_secrets.json".
+- Go to "Credentials" and create a new Service Account, then download a new P12 key.

+- Set the following environment variables.

+  - SERVICE_ACCOUNT_EMAIL: The e-mail address of your service account.
+  - P12_PATH: The path of your p12 key file.

 ## Build the application